 Each general unsecured claim scheduled by the debtor may fall into one or more of three categories – with each category appearing on Schedule F in a column labeled “contingent,” “unliquidated,” or “disputed.”

-The first step of the claims process for the creditor is verification of whether the creditor agrees with the debtor’s scheduled claim amount and priority and whether that claim is listed as contingent, unliquidated, or disputed (CUD).
+The first step of the bankruptcy claims process for the creditor is verification of whether the creditor agrees with the debtor’s scheduled claim amount and priority and whether that claim is listed as contingent, unliquidated, or disputed (CUD).
 If the creditor agrees with the amount and priority, and the claim is not CUD, that portion of the claims process is over.
+The creditor need not do anything more.
 This is usually the case.

 If the creditor sees that the schedule states an amount owing that differs from the actual amount owing, or that the scheduled amount is CUD, the creditor should file a proof of claim using the appropriate proof-of-claim form (assuming the difference is material).